Not quite sure which Diono car seat to buy?

 The side-impact pod is on the side of the car seat that faces the door, and it’s designed to reroute the crash energy to the back of the car seat.

 So my first thoughts about this car seat was that it was very strange looking.
-It’s clunky and weird, but it’s ultra safe and comfortable.
+It’s a little clunky and weird like the 3QXT, but who cares, it’s ultra safe and comfortable.

 It can be used for 10-years and accommodate kids up to 120-pounds.
 It’s less expensive than the 3QXT, but many of their features are similar such as the 6 layers of side-impact protection.